uaraven/semblance/docs/manual.md

     (set (name value) [(name value) ...])
   Binds evaluated `value` to symbol `name` in the current context.
 May evaluate and bind multiple variables.
-  Evaluation is done sequentally, so later binds have access to already bound variables.
+  Evaluation is done sequentially, so later binds have access to already bound variables.
+  Values are optional, if value is omitted `NIL` will be bound to the name.
   Returns latest evaluated value.
+  Examples:

+     (set (pi 3.14) (tau 6.28) (e 2.71)) -> 2.71
+     (set (empty) (also-empty)) -> NIL
+     (set empty also-empty)   -> NIL

+  Last variant is a shortened version of the second one.

   **SET1**

     (set1 name expression)

   Binds evaluated `expression` to a `name` in current context.
-Essentially works as `set`, but only for one variable
+Essentially works as `set`, but only for one variable.
+  `expression` cannot be omitted.

   **SET\***

     (set* (name value)*)

   Both `set` and `set1` work in current context.
-If you need to change value of a global binding you need to use `set*` `set*` will first try to find existing binding with a name `name` and rebind new value to it.
+If you need to change value of a global binding you need to use `set*`.
+  `set*` will first try to find existing binding with a name `name` and rebind new value to it.
 If there is no existing binding with such name in all outer scopes, then new local binding will be created.